 In addition, the stock market in general and the market for biotechnology and biopharmaceutical companies in particular have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of those companies.
 These broad market and industry factors may seriously harm the market price of our common stock, regardless of our operating performance.
 In the past, following periods of volatility in the market, securities class-action litigation has often been instituted against companies.
-We are currently party to the securities class action litigation described in Part II, Item 1 of this Quarterly Report on Form 10-Q under the heading "Legal Proceedings."
+We are currently party to the securities class action litigation referred to in Part I, Item 1 of this Quarterly Report.
 This litigation and others like it that could be brought against us in the future could result in substantial costs and diversion of management's attention and resources, which could materially and adversely affect our business and financial condition.